shuang133/HPCC-Project/README.md

 You have now successfully transferred data from HPCC Systems (Roxie server) into BigQuery using the Pub/Sub messaging service.

+**Important:** If you are only publishing one message at a time or multiple messages, but not frequently, you can skip the next steps (publish messages with Java).

 ### Publish Messages in Pub/Sub (Automation using Java) ###
 1. Read over this Pub/Sub guide and reference the sample code to write your own program: https://cloud.google.com/pubsub/docs/publisher.
 (I used this to help write my Java program)
 2. If you decide to code in Java, here are a few snippets of my program (you can view the entire program under the Pub/Sub folder):